WannaBeSuperteur/2022-SequenceAI/README.md

 # 2022-SequenceAI
-AI for Sequence Data Prediction
+Practice of AI for Sequence Data Prediction